 Austin TX 78714

-Visit the Travis County E-file page to file your protest online.
-To file online you will need your Owner ID and PIN number found on your notice.
+Visit the Travis County Protest Process page to file your protest online.
+To file online you will need to create an account using the Owner ID and PIN number found on your notice.
 If you have misplaced your notice or don’t know your owner ID and PIN, contact TCAD by phone (512-834-9317) or email (CSInfo@tcadcentral.org) to request that info.

 After you file, you should hear back from TCAD about an informal hearing date.
 The purpose of the hearing is to share your evidence as to why you think your home over-valued on your notice.